HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

 BoxData
 ***********

  BoxData allows us to group all the box properties and their serialization and deserialization logic in a single container object.
-Although its use is not mandatory (you can define field properties directly inside the Box), it is required if you choose to extend the base class AbstractNoncedBox, as we did for the CarBox, and it is in any case a good practice.
+Although its use is not mandatory (you can define field properties directly inside the Box), it is required if you choose to extend the base class AbstractBox, as we did for the CarBox, and it is in any case a good practice.

   ::

     @JsonView(Views.Default.class)
-	public final class CarBoxData extends AbstractNoncedBoxData<PublicKey25519Proposition, CarBox, CarBoxData> {
+	public final class CarBoxData extends AbstractBoxData<PublicKey25519Proposition, CarBox, CarBoxData> {

     	private final String vin;   // Vehicle Identification Number private final int year;     // Car manufacture year